A Guide to Rideshare Apps in Italy – Uber Alternatives in Italy

 Domestic Flights

-For travel between distant cities in Italy, flights are sometime the best option, especially if you want to save on time time.
+For travel between distant cities in Italy, flights are sometimes the best option, especially if you want to save on time.
 Airlines like ITA Airways (formerly Alitalia), Ryanair, and EasyJet are all budget airlines that operate intercity flights within Italy.
 These flights can be locked in at incredibly cheap prices if booked a few months in advance.

 On a recent trip post Covid, I was amazed to find how cheap some of these local flights can be.
 For example, I paid about USD 25 for a domestic flight from Pisa to Sardinia in late May.

-That being said I personally prefer train travel as the best option if you are traveling to cities within mainland Italy.
+That being said, I personally prefer train travel as the best option if you are traveling to cities within mainland Italy.
 Train stations are way less hassle than airport queues, plus the scenery you get with train travel is stunning.

 Metro trains